 Mr. Kwon Yong-hyuk of the Technology Development Team, who took first place overall in the preliminary round

 In addition to the overall first-place award, there were various other awards presented.
-From the overall winner of the preliminary round, the perfect attendance award, and the top feedback recipient to the team that shone with outstanding teamwork, every participant who completed the race in their own way was a hero.
+From the winner of the preliminary round, the perfect attendance award, and the top feedback recipient, to the team that shone with outstanding teamwork and took first place in the group category, every participant who completed the race in their own way was a hero.
 The prizes were products that had been popular Wadizsupporters, making it a moment to once again celebrate Wadizachievements together.

 How We Worked with AI Through the WAi Championship